lewis-weinberger/psc/README.md

 This library was created for playing multiplayer games either locally on the same machine or remotely via, for example, an [ssh(1)](https://man.openbsd.org/ssh) connection.
 The primary use-case is for making terminal games with leisurely turn-based gameplay and text-based graphics in support of low bandwidth/latency internet connections.

 [UNIX domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) are used for communication between the different game instances (running on the same machine), using a client-server model.
 The library handles communication between a server instance and the client games, using [POSIX threads](https://en.wikipedia.org/wiki/POSIX_Threads) for concurrency.
-It works well in tandem with a TUI library such as [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)), and indeed the examples games use this for their interface design.
+It works well in tandem with a TUI library such as [curses](https://en.wikipedia.org/wiki/Curses_(programming_library)), and indeed the example games use this for their interface design.

 **DISCLAIMER**: *work-in-progress*, use at your own peril.